toastfacek/typescript-champ/README.md

 Build your coding habit through interactive, gamified lessons.
 Learn TypeScript, Python, and more with hands-on practice and AI-powered exercises.

+> **Vision**: Like Duolingo, but for coding—with real depth.
+Each session is designed for focused 25-minute learning blocks with interactive tutorials, hands-on exercises, and immediate feedback.

 ## Features

 - 🎯 **Multi-Language Support**: Learn TypeScript and Python (with more languages coming)